 The current economic situation is a clear refutation of both commonplace employment and quantity theory.
 The core of the unemployment/deflation problem is that the price mechanism does not work as standard economics claims.

-The correct formula for the market clearing price in the simplified consumption good industry is given here.
+The correct formula for the market-clearing price in the simplified consumption good industry is shown on Wikimedia AXEC41

-Roughly, the formula says that the consumer price index declines if (i) the average expenditure ratio falls, (ii) the wage rate falls, (iii) the productivity increases, and (iv) the employment in the investment good industry shrinks relative to the employment in the consumption goods industry.
+Roughly, the formula says that the consumer price index declines if (i) the average expenditure ratio falls, (ii) the wage rate falls, (iii) the productivity increases, and (iv) the employment in the investment good industry shrinks relative to the employment in the consumer goods industry.
 The formula follows from (2014, Sec.
 5).
-The more differentiated and therefore better testable formula is given here.
+The more differentiated and therefore better testable formula is given on Wikimedia AXEC39

-The rule of thumb says: if wage increases for the business sector as a whole lag behind productivity increases deflation occurs (the rest of the formula kept constant).
+The rule of thumb says: if wage increases for the business sector as a whole lag behind productivity increases deflation occurs (the rest of the formula kept constant for the moment).

 For the rectification of the naive quantity theory see (2011) (I)/(II).